olivernn/lunr-site/source/guides/customising.html.md

 ## Pipeline Functions

-The most common part of Lunr to customise is the text processing pipeline.
-For example, if you wanted to support searching on either British or American spelling you could add a pipeline function to normalise certain words.
-Lets say we want to normalise the term "grey" so users can search by either British spelling "grey" or American spelling "gray".
+The most commonly customised part of Lunr is the text processing pipeline.
+For example, if you wanted to support searching on either British or American spelling, you could add a pipeline function to normalise certain words.
+Let's say we want to normalise the term "grey" so users can search by either British spelling "grey" or American spelling "gray".
 To do this we can add a pipeline function to do the normalisation:

 ```javascript
 var normaliseSpelling = function (builder) {